Am0rphous/Knowledge/Idioms.md

 - The sun does not shine on both sides of the hedge at once. - Oversettelse: Solen skinner ikke samtidig på begge sider av hekken.
 - There are none so deaf as those who do not want to hear. - Oversettelse: Ingen er så døv som den som ikke vil høre.
 - There’s no time like the present. - Oversettelse: Ingen tid er bedre enn nå.
+- You can't build a long term future on short term thinking
 - You can’t make an omelet without breaking some eggs. - Oversettelse: Man kan ikke lage omelett uten å knuse noen egg.

 ## Norwegians